This article contains affiliate links. We may earn a small commission if you purchase via these links.

 Competition pistol shooters have been using red dots for years for the speed and accuracy benefits.
 For target shooting, a larger red dot with a smaller dot size can offer versatility at the range.
 You can shoot at various distances without the dot covering up the target.

-For home defense and law enforcement use, red dots provide an upper hand in close quarter shooting and life or death situations.
+For home defense and law enforcement use, the best pistol red dot will provide an upper hand in close quarter shooting and life or death situations.
 The single focal plane provided by a red dot sight eliminates the need to focus the three focal planes of traditional iron sights, the front and rear sights and the physical threat/target.
 By using a dot that overlays on the threat/target, the shooter can remain target focused.
 With many benefits to be gained, a red dot sight not only produces measurable results for competition shooters and LEOs (Law Enforcement Officers), but it can make all the difference when speed and first shot advantage means self-preservation.

-Red Dot Sights for Pistols Reviews
+The Best Pistol Red Dot Sights

 The RMR (Ruggedized Miniature Reflex) is a long-touted red dot that has been put through its paces with law enforcement departments and its officers.
 With its proven tactical background, it's good enough for professional use or if you simply want the best of what's available.